 When choosing operating frequency, the most important consideration is thermal limitations.
 This constraint typically dominates frequency selection.
-See No 9-2 for circuits running at 400 kHz and No 9-3 for circuits running at 2.1 MHz.
-These curves show how much output current can be supported at a given ambient temperature given these switching frequencies.
-Note that power dissipation is layout-dependent so while these curves are a good starting point, thermal resistance in any design will be different from the estimates used to generate No 9-2 and No 9-3.
-The maximum temperature ratings are based on a 100-mm x 80-mm, 4-layer EVM PCB design.
+See [3] 9-2 for circuits running at 2.1 MHz.
+This curves shows how much output current can be supported at a given ambient temperature given a 2.1 MHz.
+Note that power dissipation is layout dependent so while these curves are a good starting point, thermal resistance in any design will be different from the estimates used to generate [3] 9-2.
+The maximum temperature ratings are based on a 100-mm × 80-mm, 4-layer EVM PCB design.